kubevirt/user-guide/docs/latest_release_notes.md

 Released on: Fri Aug 9 16:42:41 2019 +0200

-- Containerdisks are now secure and they are not copied anymore on every start.
+- containerDisks are now secure and they are not copied anymore on every start.
-Old containerdisks can still be used in the same secure way, but new containerdisks can't be used on older kubevirt releases
+Old containerDisks can still be used in the same secure way, but new containerDisks can't be used on older kubevirt releases
 - Create specific SecurityContextConstraints on OKD instead of using the privileged SCC
 - Added clone authorization check for DataVolumes with PVC source
 - The sidecar feature is feature-gated now
-- Use container image shasums instead of tags for KubeVirt deployments
+- Use container image shasum's instead of tags for KubeVirt deployments
 - Protect control plane components against voluntary evictions with a PodDisruptionBudget of MinAvailable=1
 - Replaced hardcoded `virtctl` by using the basename of the call, this enables nicer output when installed via krew plugin package manager
-- Added RNG device to all Fedora VMs in tests and examples (newer kernels might block bootimg while waiting for entropy)
+- Added RNG device to all Fedora VMs in tests and examples (newer kernels might block boot img while waiting for entropy)
 - The virtual memory is now set to match the memory limit, if memory limit is specified and guest memory is not
 - Support nftable for CoreOS